Nayama95/gerbang-rumah-otomatis-dengan-face-recognition-untuk-raspberrypi/README.md

-this use code from computervisioneng https://github.com/computervisioneng/face-attendance-system/tree/master
+this repo use code from computervisioneng https://github.com/computervisioneng/face-attendance-system/tree/master